 In addition, our Board as a whole has responsibility for risk oversight.
 Our Board exercises this risk oversight responsibility directly and through its committees.
 The risk oversight responsibility of our Board and its committees is informed by reports from our management teams to provide visibility to our Board about the identification, assessment and management of key risks, and our management's risk mitigation strategies.
 Our Board has primary responsibility for evaluating strategic and operational risk, including related to significant transactions.
 Our audit committee has primary responsibility for overseeing our major financial and accounting risk exposures, and, among other things, discusses guidelines and policies with respect to assessing and managing risk with management and our independent auditor.
-Our compensation committee has responsibility for evaluating risks arising from our compensation and people policies and practices.
-Our nominating and corporate governance committee has responsibility for evaluating risks relating to our corporate governance practices.
+Our compensation committee has responsibility for evaluating risks relating to our corporate governance practices.
 Our committees and management provide reports to our Board on these matters.